 - Intestines full of toxins.

 - Weak veins that can prevent efficient circulation: this causes blood to accumulate.

 - Being overweight or obese.

 - Old age, especially when combined with an unhealthy diet or a sedentary lifestyle.

 First and foremost we must emphasize the importance of consulting your doctor in the case of possibly serious conditions.
 Their analysis should indicate that your swelling problem is not due to cardiac or kidney problems, conditions that will need other types of intervention than those listed here.
 However, once that has been cleared up, we can provide you with some small pieces of advice to help you alleviate that common and pesky discomfort.

 What diet can I follow?

-Your diet is the most basic factor in cleansing your system or accumulating toxins.
-A symptom like swollen legs should signify to us that there is something you are not doing properly and that your tissues are weakened and/or injured, and therefore you are accumulating liquid.
+Your diet is the most fundamental factor in whether your system is cleansed or your body accumulates toxins.
+A symptom like swollen legs should be a signal that there’s something you are not doing properly and that your tissues are weakened and/or injured, and therefore you’re accumulating liquid.
 The toxins accumulate in the lining of your intestines, causing various stomach conditions and acidifying your blood.
 In order to avoid all this, you should consider eliminating the following items from your daily diet:

 - Salty foods.